aba277/school-code2/README.md

 # school-code2

 This is feature1 branch
-Thi is the second branch
+This is the second branch
 This is the feature branch
+Edit from github